GASP based BWB model implementation#

 Two group components CruiseAero and LowSpeedAero are configured for BWB as an option (default to conventional aircraft).

-alpha_stall and CL_max are computed based on wing only.
+alpha_stall and CL_max are computed based on wing only for now.
 We expect that they will be updated in the future.

 Comparison of BWBAeroSetup with GASP#